Sexual Orientation and Gender Identity Discrimination

 The Supreme Court's landmark decision overturned all state laws banning same-sex marriage.
 As a result, same-sex marriage became legal in all 50 states and U.S. territories except American Samoa.

 Each state can choose to add protections for LGBTQ people.
+For example, laws in New York may be quite different from laws in Texas.
 Check your state's nondiscrimination laws to determine your protections.
+Certain issues, such as protected use of bathrooms and locker rooms, vary significantly.

 Same-sex marriage is legal in all states.
 Still, some states have other options for same-sex couples.
 These include civil unions and domestic partnerships.
-Another relevant area of family law concerns adoption by same-sex couples.
+Another relevant area of family law concerns adoption by same-sex couples and transgender individuals.

 Employers may grant higher protections to gay, lesbian, bisexual, transgender, and queer employees.
-These safeguards can exist even when federal law or local law doesn't require them.
+These safeguards can exist even when federal or local laws don't require them.

 Complaints of discrimination on the basis of sexual orientation can often be brought to the federal Equal Employment Opportunity Commission (EEOC).